 ATT manuscript preparation and style guidelines follow, with a slight modification, documentation 2 of the Chicago Manual of Style (14th ed., University of Chicago Press).

 The manuscripts should be typed in A4 (210mm x 297mm), 12-point Times News Roman font and must be 1.5 line-spaced, except indented quotations.
 The manuscript must be saved as a word file.
 All pages, including tables, appendices and references, should be serially numbered.
 Spell out numbers from one to ten, except when used in tables and lists, and when used with mathematical, statistical, scientific or technical units and quantities, such as distances, weights and measures.
 For example: three days; 3 kilometers; 30 years.
 All other numbers are expressed numerically.
-Authors are encouraged to use ATT template.
+Authors are encouraged to use the ATT template.
 Sample template is included at the end of this document.

 The manuscript must be written in good academic English.
 Spelling follows Webster’s International Dictionary.
 To ensure anonymous review, authors should not identify themselves directly or indirectly in their papers.
-Single author should not use the word “we”.
+Single authors should not use the word “we”.
 Authors for whom English is not their native language are encouraged to have their paper checked before submission for grammar and clarity.

 The article should be between 4000 and 7000 words.
-The allowable length of the manuscript is at Editor’s discretion; however, manuscript with a length less or exceeding the words may be return to the author(s) for revision before the manuscript is considered by the Editors.
+The allowable length of the manuscript is at Editor’s discretion; however, manuscript with a length less or exceeding the words may be returned to the author(s) for revision before the manuscript is considered by the Editors.
 The word count excludes table, figures, and references.

 The title of the article should be specific and effective, approximately 150 characters.
 Write an article title using simple and straightforward language that can offer readers a glimpse of the content with their first glance.